socialgorithm/tournament/README.md

-# Ultimate TTT Web Client
+# Socialgorithm Game/Tournament Web Client

-This is the web client for Ultimate Tic Tac Toe Algorithm Battles :1:
+This is the web client that participants use to play, administer or spectate Socialgorithm games.

-It can connect to a running server and display info about the games being played, the users online...
+It connects to a running [Tournament Server](https://github.com/socialgorithm/tournament-server/) and allows you to navigate the [Socialgorithm API](https://socialgorithm.org/docs/sections/architecture/api.html).

-You can also upload game logs and visualize the games move by move to debug your strategy.

 ## Getting started